The initiative behind vLEI

 Who is Ubisecure?

 Ubisecure is an accredited LEI issuer (otherwise known as a Legal Operating Unit or LOU).
-As of the 29th of March, they’ve announced support for the Global LEI Foundation’s (GLEIF) verifiable LEI, called vLEI.
-Being the number one Customer IAM (CIAM) provider in the Nordics and a leading provider of Identity-as-a-Service (IDaaS) solutions through Europe, Ubisecure’s goal has always been to make the complex identity and security challenges of organisations simpler when building applications.
+As of 29 March, they’ve announced support for the Global LEI Foundation’s (GLEIF) verifiable LEI, called vLEI.
+Being the number one Customer IAM (CIAM) provider in the Nordics and a leading provider of Identity-as-a-Service (IDaaS) solutions throughout Europe, Ubisecure’s goal has always been to make the complex identity and security challenges of organizations simpler when building applications.

 vLEI complies with the W3C open standard Verifiable Credentials Data Model and Decentralized Identifier (DID) specification for cryptographically-verifiable identifiers that leverage distributed ledger technology, as well as Trust over IP (ToIP) standards.